mahaliahr/research-notes/src/site/notes/published/ethics.md

 ---
 dg-publish: true
-permalink: /published/ethics/
-noteIcon: ''
-visibility: public
-description: |-
-  Ethical considerations
-  - co-creation with students, how do the students not feel exploited?
-  - open-source / massive platforms - ethics
-  - positionality of par
-updated: '2025-10-15T21:01:34.007Z'
 ---
 Ethical considerations
 - co-creation with students, how do the students not feel exploited?
 - open-source / massive platforms - ethics